Person stressed while reviewing emergency loan documents highlighting common borrowing mistakes

 Many borrowers assume emergency loans — especially payday loans — have no credit impact.
 That assumption is only partially true, and acting on it is a costly emergency loan mistake.

 Traditional payday lenders typically do not report on-time payments to Experian, Equifax, or TransUnion.
-This means timely repayment builds no credit history.
-However, a default or collection referral on a payday loan will almost always appear on your credit report, damaging your score without offering any upside.
+Timely repayment builds no credit history.
+A default or collection referral on a payday loan will almost always appear on your credit report, damaging your score without offering any upside.
 Personal loans from banks or online lenders, by contrast, report both positive and negative payment history — meaning they carry real credit risk but also genuine credit-building potential.

 Key Takeaway: A single missed payment on an emergency loan can drop a FICO Score by up to 110 points, per FICO’s scoring model data.
 Payday loans offer no upside — default harms credit, but on-time payment does not help it.